SiwySec/cybersecurity-homelab/guides/luanti-server.md

 ## Step 2: Granting Permissions to Run Docker (Without Sudo)

 By default, Docker requires administrator privileges.
 Add your user (e.g., `ubuntu`) to the `docker` group:

-By default, Docker requires administrator privileges.
-Add your user (e.g., `ubuntu`) to the `docker` group: